 The family sold Chateau Bellefont Belcier in 1871 to Pierre Faure.
-Pierre Faure is responsible for building and designing the circular vat house.
-Rumors persist that the ornate iron work was designed by Gustave Eiffel.
+Pierre Faure is responsible for building and designing the estate’s unique, circular vat house.
+Rumors persist that the ornate iron work was designed by Gustave Eiffel, the designer of the famous Eiffel Tower in Paris.
 During the 1960’s Chateau Bellefont Belcier was owned by cousins of François Mitjavile, who owns the neighboring Tertre Roteboeuf.
-Back in the early 1960’s the property was sold under the name of Le Tertre, which was made in the cellars of Bellefont Belcier for several years.
+Back in the early 1960’s the wine was sold under the name of Le Tertre.
+This is important because the wine of Le Tertre was made in the cellars of Bellefont Belcier for several years during the decade of the 60’s.

 Things changed in 1994 when the Labusquire family, descendants of Pierre Faure, sold the estate to a partnership between three families headed by; Jacques Berrebi, Alain Laguillaumie and Dominique Hebard.
 The new owners invested heavily in the vineyards, where they added terraces to their slopes.
 By the time September, 2012 rolled around, Chateau Bellefont Belcier, which had been offered for sale for years, was sold to Chinese investors.

 That sale marked the first purchase of a Bordeaux classified growth by a Chinese citizen.
-Chateau Bellefont Belcier was purchased by the Wang Songwei family from China.
+Chateau Bellefont Belcier was next purchased by the Wang Songwei family from China.
 The Wang family have interests in several industries, including extensive mineral rights.
 They also own Juxin Wine & Spirits.
 It is rumored that the price paid was over 2,000,000 Euros per hectare, which set a record for a Grand Cru Classe’ property at the time.
 Today, Emmanuel de Saint Salvy is the current director of Chateau Bellefont Belcier.

 Chateau Bellefont Belcier Vineyards, Terroir, Grapes, Winemaking